Colony Theater

 Riviera Theatre, WI (Spirits of actors and crew get their personal chuckles with gentle acts of fun).

-Colony Theatre, FL (The unknown apparition who mostly likes to be back stage also likes to tease the living).
+Colony Theatre, FL (The unknown apparition who mostly likes to be backstage also likes to tease the living).

-People who don’t quite reach their goals in life, sometimes hang around to try to achieve in their afterlife what eluded them in life.
+People who don’t quite reach their goals in life, sometimes hang around to try to achieve in the afterlife what eluded them in life.
 Perhaps they died suddenly in the middle of their struggles to make it.

 Rialto Theatre, IL (Spirits of thespians who still want to perform have made this place their home).

-Moravian College, PA (A student who was killed fighting in a war before he could graduate, has a can-do attitude and tries to take classes so he can graduate).
+Moravian College, PA (A student who was killed fighting in a war before he could graduate has a can-do attitude and tries to take classes so he can graduate).

 Vendome Hotel, AZ (A spirit kitty still plays in her human’s room, with items visitors leave her.
 She also rubs up against people).